Vineland man charged with child's abduction abused mother, court records say

 VINELAND — A city man accused of abducting his daughter earlier this week was allegedly beating the child's mother since the first of the year, according to court documents.

-Ramon Rivera Jr., 22, is charged with kidnapping, making terroristic threats charges, simple assault, unlawful possession of a weapon, possession of a weapon for an unlawful purpose, harassment and endangering the welfare of a child.
+Ramon Rivera Jr., 22, is charged with kidnapping, making terroristic threats, simple assault, unlawful possession of a weapon, possession of a weapon for an unlawful purpose, harassment and endangering the welfare of a child.

 The toddler was located safely.